 While there are only two primary types of ransomware, experts suspect that there are roughly 250 ransomware families out there (most of which are crypto ransomware programs).
 Some of the most dangerous recent variants are:

 - Conti: This ransomware variant first emerged in late 2019.
-Conti both encrypts and exfiltrates data, plus has advanced encryption techniques and is notoriously hard to detect.
+Conti encrypts and exfiltrates data, has advanced encryption techniques, and is notoriously hard to detect.
 Hackers used Conti in several high-profile attacks, including the attack on Ireland's national health service in May 2021.

 - DarkSide: This ransomware variant appeared in 2021 when hackers used it to pull off an attack on Colonial Pipeline, a major fuel pipeline in the US.
 Like Conti, DarkSide both encrypts and exfiltrates data.

 - REevil (a.k.a.
 Sodinokibi): REvil has been active since 2019 and has caused several attacks on high-profile targets (including the attack on Universal Health Services in September 2020).